kai-peterson/volunteer-twin-cities/README.md

 Deployed site: https://volunteer-twin-cities.herokuapp.com/#/home
 - Click the link above for a fully-functional version of the app
-- Styled mobile-first (right-click, inspect, and click phone icon left of elements, console tabs)
+- Styled mobile-first (right-click, inspect, and click phone icon left of elements and console tabs)

 ## Description